paolosalvatori/aks-application-gateway-for-containers-overlay-bicep/PARAMETERS.md

 # Parameters

-This is the full list of the parameters.
+This is the full list of the parameters of the `main.bicep` template.

 | Name | Type | Description |
 |------|------|-------------|